If you went by the maps available today your smartphone, you’d probably think the era of paper maps went out with the Rubik’s Cube.

 Nixon simplified the plant legend, so when people went out in the field to verify the map it looked like this:

 Gensler similarly says the process “eliminates GIS bottlenecks and makes GIS easily accessible with very little training.”
 He’s enlisted the team of “plant detectives” (volunteers who know Liriodendron chinense from Liriodendron tulipifera but are new to mapping) to use it with good results.

 Trimming the paper also solves other problems.
 Paper that’s spent a foggy San Francisco morning on the 55-acre garden can be hard to read and there just isn’t enough staff for data entry.
 “We still have notebooks from 10 years ago that haven’t been input,” he says.

-It wasn’t necessarily an easy transition at the SFBG either.
-“We knew that if it worked we could boost productivity as the app has improved,” Gensler says.
+It was still something of a risk at the SFBG, however.
+“We knew that if it worked we could boost productivity as the app gradually improved,” Gensler says.
 “We’ve seen buy-in from plant collection and volunteers.
 People went from, ‘no way will this ever work’ to

 ‘we need more iPads.’”

 With Collector, garden staff can work together on real-time updates — allowing him to “take the office outside where it should be.”
 Happy to trade his desktop for a pair of gardening gloves, he also added that the solution requires no additional programming skills.

 Still, there’s room for improvements.
 Gensler says his next major project is to integrate the GIS database with the plant database and conduct more staff training.
 He’s also waiting for ESRI to offer dynamic labels, the ability to rotate the view within the app, the capability to edit the location and greater tap sensitivity.
 He and Nixon encouraged other users to head to the ideas.esri.com portal and vote up Collector suggestions to make them a priority.